evanfrang/fraud_detection/README.md

 ![AUC](images/auc.jpg)

-The random forest performed better across the board as can be seen in the plot.
+The random forest performed better except at very high recall, as can be seen in the plot.
 We also calculated the area under the curve (AUC) of the PR curve and average precision, which were roughly equal for all models.
 These also showed that random forest model performed better than the other models.